jsstevenson/tabroom_csv_process/README.md

 - NW Fall Champs: novice speaks not posted
 - Cal Swing 1: Open finals missing 1 vote
 - Miami: Novice breakout finals results look wonky (judge decisions appear differently on each team's results page).
 Not included.
-- Pitt RR: Results posted to CEDA forums don't list sides -- waiting to include until that can be dug up
+- Pitt RR: Results posted to CEDA forums don't list sides -- waiting to include until that can be dug up.
+Would also appreciate a more digestable format.
+- New School: Open finals don't list complete ballot results
+- D6: Results don't list speaks; holding off on adding them until that's filled in.
+- D4: basically no results
+- D8: No speaks!
+- ADA: No speaks in open and jv (but yes for novice?)

 ## Ideas for running data